wangyi111/thinkingearth-hackathon-track1/README.md

 You can pick or combine one or more example topics below, as well as explore other topics you find interesting and valuable.

-- Do foundation models provide more benefits on some tasks / task types while less on some others?
+- Do foundation models provide more benefits on some task types while less on some others?
 - Do different foundation models have different strengths and weaknesses?
+- What are the practical limitations of existing foundation models?
 - Does it hold that larger foundation models perform better than smaller ones?
 - Can one foundation model trained on one modality be transferred to another modality?
 - How do foundation models perform across different amount of labels (many to zero)?